AiursoftWeb/Kahla/Readme.md

 **TODO: Add travis CI**

-Tracer is a simple network speed test app
+Kahla is a cross-platform business messaging app.
+This is the server side code repo for Kahla.

 ## Requirements